 I initially started quiet time by setting a timer, but I soon realized that it became a primary focus for my children.
 They weren’t engaging in or enjoying the quiet time because they were waiting for the timer to go off.

-Some ways to help your children be successful is to have a sign that you put up on the inside of their bedroom door.
+One way to help your children be successful is to have a sign that you put up on the inside of their bedroom door.
 A stop sign works well for this.
-If it’s used just at quiet time, it serves as a reminder that they need to be in their rooms, engaged in a peaceful activity.
+If it’s used just at a quiet time, it serves as a reminder that they need to be engaged in a peaceful activity in their rooms.

 END IT PEACEFULLY

-When it’s time to come out of quiet time, plan something that you and your children can do together to peacefully ease out of it.
+When it’s time to leave quiet time, plan something that you and your children can do together to peacefully ease out of it.

-Perhaps you could curl up with them on the couch and read a book?
-Or you could do some gentle stretching exercises.
-Some other ideas include having a tea time, playing with playdough, or hosting a candlelit snack time.
+Perhaps you could curl up with them on the couch and read a book, or you could do some gentle stretching exercises.
+Some other ideas include having tea time, playing with playdough, or hosting a candlelit snack time.

 By transitioning out of this time peacefully, everyone’s more likely to carry their restful attitude into the remainder of the day.